Venkatanandakrishnayaram/NLPASSIGNMENT2/README.md

 st,id:700765514

-This repository contains solutions for **Questions 1–8** from the NLP/ML assignment.
+This repository contains solutions for **Questions 1–8** from the NLP assignment.
 Each question involves theory, calculation, or coding tasks related to classification, evaluation, and language modeling.

 ## **Q1 – Chain Rule of Probability**
 - The chain rule lets us express the probability of a sentence as a product of conditional probabilities.